CyberSource/cybersource-sdk-java/README.md

 ## Requirements
 - Java SDK 1.6 and later
 - Maven 3 and later
-- It is recommended to use Unlimited Strength Jurisdiction Policy files from OracleÂ® (US_export_policy.jar and local_policy.jar) for appropriate JAVA version.
+- It is recommended to use Unlimited Strength Jurisdiction Policy files from Oracle® (US_export_policy.jar and local_policy.jar) for appropriate JAVA version.
 For JAVA 7, it is available at http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html

 ## Prerequisites
 ### CyberSource Evaluation account